Douro Valley vineyards: Sip, stroll, and savor Portugal’s grape legacy

 São João da Pesqueira

-This medieval gem is called the capital of Douro grapes.
+This medieval gem is called the capital of Douro wines.
 Expect rich ruby blends and elegant aged ports crafted in estates older than the valley itself.
 Stroll cobbled lanes, peek into centuries-old cellars, and toast to a town that breathes vineyard history.

 Provesende